-Between now and the conclusion of the 2019 NTT IndyCar Series season, Carlin will have worked with arguably the most promising young driver on the IndyCar scene, another of two-time world championship caliber and unquestionably one of the most successful brands in motor sports history.
+Between now and the conclusion of the 2019 NTT IndyCar Series season, Carlin will work with arguably the most promising young driver on the IndyCar scene, another of two-time world championship caliber and unquestionably one of the most successful brands in motor sports history.

 While Max Chilton goes about his program for a second full season in the No. 59 Chevrolet, Charlie Kimball will contest five races in the No. 23 entry while reigning Indy Lights champion Pato O’Ward steps in for the 12 other events.
 When O’Ward switches to a separate car for his Indianapolis 500 debut in May, Carlin will effectively compete as a four-car operation as it quietly aids Fernando Alonso’s triple crown bid in tandem with McLaren Racing.

 In O’Ward, team owner Trevor Carlin has picked up a fiery youngster who makes no effort to contain his interest in beating IndyCar’s finest.
 Heads that turned toward the Mexican when he transferred to the Firestone Fast Six in his series debut at Sonoma Raceway last September have been given no reason to look away and he perhaps has more attention after walking away from his full-time ride that didn’t exist at Harding Steinbrenner Racing.

 “Part of the history with Carlin is we specialize in working with young drivers,” Carlin stated during the Firestone Grand Prix of St. Petersburg weekend.
 “I’m always looking for talent, being in Formula 4, Formula 3, Indy Lights.
 Thanks to our involvement in Indy Lights, it got us into the States.
 I’m looking at the young drivers.”

 To Carlin, his new young driver has good reason to expect to hit the ground running.